SMU – PHIL 3379 – ENVIRONMENTAL ETHICS – FALL 2025 – JEAN KAZEZ

 Mount Katahdin in Maine

-The wilderness as comfortable church (p.
+Another view: wilderness as comfortable church (original p.
 6)

 John Muir writing about Yosemite valley